 Though maté soda isn’t exactly an energy drink, it’s frequently used as one.
 And its exposure happened quite differently from the likes of Red Bull and Monster; its lifestyle associations are the result of word-of-mouth, organic chatter, not large marketing budgets.
 “When the drink first made its way onto US soil in 2009, it was brought in specifically for hackers, by hackers.
 The lone importer for the United States is 2600 Enterprises, an offshoot of the decades-old hacker ‘zine 2600: The Hacker Quarterly,” Eater explained in a 2015 article.
 “The drink has gained a loyal — and ever increasing — following among EDM and techno musicians, artists and anyone who has spent a sweaty, pulsating night dancing until the wee small hours at a club in Berlin.”
 Niche communities like hackers and clubbers have resorted to the drink for years because of its utility: If you need to stay up all night without feeling worse than you already would have from staying up all night, maté is an ideal solution.
 The devotion to fizzy maté tea ran so deep in hacker circles that one collective in Pittsburgh published an “open source” maté soda recipe.

-In 2013, several years before he would launch White Label Maté, Barclay’s club Bossa Nova was the first bar in the United States to serve Club-Mate.
+In 2013, several years before he would launch White Label Maté, Barclay’s club Bossa Nova claimed to be the first bar in the United States to serve Club-Mate.
 Back then, he explained in an email, he would drive to an Applebee's parking lot in Long Island to buy pallets of Club-Mate from the hacker collective that was the only US importer of Club-Mate at the time.
 Patrons of Bossa Nova were delighted by the soda-cum-energy drink, and soon its popularity spread to a number of bars and bodegas around the city.

 The adoption of maté soda as an alternative to coffee or energy drinks can be understood as being part of a broader shift in our culture’s relationship to food and drink.